Malwarebytes/TestBundle/Resources/doc/4-TestingConfigurations.md

 ## Protecting Production Database From Dev Database Resets

 Because all our tests are database destructive, we use different database configurations for test, dev, and prod.
-We utilize parameters.yml to populate and keep track of the different DB configs.
-To use this functionality, change the following:
+We utilize parameters.yml to populate and keep track of the different DB configs. ```bin/testRunner setup``` sets the following:

 config.yml
 ```yml